tmrts/boilr/README.md

 Take a look at the [Templates](https://github.com/tmrts/boilr/wiki/Templates) page for an index of project templates, examples, and more information.

 # Installation
-Binaries are built automatically by Travis for every release and are binaries available for Linux & OSX.
+Binaries for Linux & OSX are built automatically by Travis every release.
 You can download them directly or run the installation script.

 Please see [Installation](https://github.com/tmrts/boilr/wiki/Installation) page for more information.

 # Contributing
-If you'd like to contribute, share your opinions or learn more, please feel free to open an issue.
+If you'd like to contribute, share your opinions or ask questions, please feel free to open an issue.

-Also, edits to the [Wiki](https://github.com/tmrts/boilr/wiki) are much obliged.
+The [Wiki](https://github.com/tmrts/boilr/wiki) is public and edits are open to everyone, feel free to contribute to sections where you feel needs improvement.

 At this stage, user feedback is of **utmost importance**, every contribution is welcome however small it may be.

 # Need Help?
 Found a bug?
-You can report issues **directly from the command-line** by using the command, `boilr report`.
+You can report issues **directly from the command-line** by using the `boilr report` command.

-A markdown file will be opened where the first line is the issue title and the rest is the issue body.
+A markdown file will be opened where the first line will be the issue title and the rest, the issue body.

 After you're done editing the issue, save & exit the editor and your issue will be created.